 1. Connect oxygen supply to Servo Oxygen fitting.
 2. Disconnect the 10mm hose from the expansion chamber.
 3. Power up unit in Service Mode.
-4. The canopy should be closed for this step and step 5.
-Scroll to Servo Oxygen service screen, and open V1 & V2 and verify that gas flows audibly .
+4. Scroll to Servo Oxygen service screen, and open V1 & V2 and verify that gas flows audibly .
 5. Close V1 & V2 and place the 10mm hose in a cup of water.
 Verify that no more than 10 bubbles appear over a one minute period.
 If unit fails, replace supply valves.
-6. Raise the canopy a couple of inches and open V1 & V2.
-Verify that no more than 10 bubbles appear over a one minute period.
-If unit fails replace two-way valve or spring assembly.